Code-Institute-Submissions/first-milestone-antonio/README.md

 The structure is as follow:

-* Navbar: a simple navigation bar with a burger bar inside of same to divide the various services category of my website.
+* Navbar: a simple navigation bar with a burger bar inside of same to divide the various services category of my website and socials icons.
-* Image Logo
+* Image background
 * Jumbotron: inspirated from the Wishkey project of Code Institute's User Centic Front End Development Module, this Bootstrap based Jumbotron contain a sign up form, always inspired the Whiskey Project, that allows the users to sign up and receive a discount code.
 * Footer: A responsive footer in wich is implemented the use of Font Awesome and [Ianlunn`s](http://ianlunn.github.io/Hover/) Hover.css.